a-karma/Bogor_Workshop/DAY_3/Session1.md

 tail -n +2 [input].het | awk '{print $1, 1-($2/$4)}' | less

 ```
+> Which individuals have the highest and lowest heterozygosity?

+> Are there individuals with 0 heterozygosity?

 > What factors influence heterozysity?

 > How do you estimate expected heterozygosity?